Cajun Dirty Spaghetti Recipe (Bold, Spicy One-Skillet Dinner | 30-Minute Southern Style Cajun Pasta)

-If you've been seeing "dirty spaghetti" everywhere and wondering what it actually is — you're about to find out, and you're not going to be disappointed.
+This Cajun dirty spaghetti recipe is what happens when bold Southern flavor meets a 30-minute weeknight dinner — and it absolutely delivers.
+If you've been seeing dirty spaghetti all over your feed and wondering what it actually is, you're about to find out.
+And you're not going to be disappointed.

 It's one of those recipes that sounds fancy when you describe it and takes 30 minutes start to finish.
 We love that for us.